MuskaanJain2021/C_INTERVIEW_GUIDE/README.md

 # C_INTERVIEW_GUIDE

 ## BITWISE-OPERATIONS
-1. Write a prorgram for the following one.
+1. Write a program for the following one.
       a) Set a bit      b) Clear a bit    c) Toggle a  bit

 2. WAP to find the given number is even or odd using bitwise operators.